Two Stars in the Milky Way: Sound and music

 Advertisements for Two Stars in the Milky Way emphasized its musical content.

 Two Stars in the Milky Way placed great emphasis on its musical performances.
-Advertisements described the film with phrases such as "Dance and Sound Mega-Film", and although the soundtrack itself has been lost, reviews of contemporary coverage have allowed a reconstruction.
+Advertisements described the film with phrases such as "Dance and Sound Mega-Film", and although the soundtrack has been lost, reviews of contemporary coverage have allowed a reconstruction.
 The film is known to have included six musical interludes.
 Its first song is "Raindrops on a Banana Leaf", performed by Yueying for her father in the comfort of their home.
 A later sequence, in which the Milky Way crew attend a revue, includes a march set to the tune of Li Jinhui's "Strive" and performed by the Follies, which is followed immediately by Yueying's Egyptian-style dance.
 Static shots in long takes are used, intermixed with cross-cuts to the ecstatic crew.
 A fourth sequence is a five-minute solo performed by Yueying as Consort Mei, shot in takes that last up to eighty seconds.
 The fifth sequence, the tango, is presented in the film as being conducted by Nie Er and interspersed with cross-cuts to UPS crew and talent.
 The final sequence occurs towards the end of the film, in which an aged Yueying reprises "Rain on a Banana Leaf", unknowingly overheard by Yiyun.

-Jean Ma describes Two Stars in the Milky Way as using explicitly staged musical performances as "a compelling diegetic pretext for the inclusion of musical attractions".
+The film scholar Jean Ma describes Two Stars in the Milky Way as using explicitly staged musical performances as "a compelling diegetic pretext for the inclusion of musical attractions".
 Viewers are at times transported to the opera and the revue stage, providing a varied mise-en-scène that highlights the film's intermedia characteristics.
 Conversely, the first "Raindrops on a Banana Leaf" sequence employs dynamic shots that alternate between inside and outside the Li family home.
 At the same time, it is set apart by its effects, as it "literally stops the two actors in their tracks and thus brings to a halt the film shoot that is in process."
 Such sequences are expanded by depictions of sound media, including phonographs and radio broadcasts, and further enhanced by the rhythmic physicality of visual activities such as footsteps and a rocking chair.

 As the sound-on-disc technology used for Two Stars in the Milky Way required the manual synchronization of the film and its soundtrack, audience experiences would have varied between venues and showings.
 To facilitate synchronization, the recorded music and vocals were compressed from 78 rpm to 33⅓ rpm – equivalent to the 24 fps of film projection – though this came with a loss of audio quality.
 Nonetheless, true synchronization could not be guaranteed, and thus none of the singing scenes were shot as close-ups.